 Endoscopes can also be used to perform certain surgical procedures.
 For example, suturing can be performed to correct complications of gastric bypass and to make gastric bypass more effective.

-Vadim Gritsus, M.D. is a board certified general surgeon who is a respected as a leader in surgical endoscopy.
+Vadim Gritsus, M.D. is a board certified general surgeon who is respected as a leader in endoscopy.
 He is proficient in many advanced endoscopic procedures, including the Overstitch Endoluminal Suturing Platform and balloon dilation.
 Dr. Gritsus has been practicing in New Jersey since 2003.
 During this time, he has performed thousands of endoscopic procedures for his patients.

-How Is Surgical Endoscopy Performed?
+How Is Endoscopy Performed?

-Surgical endoscopy is a group of minimally invasive procedures using an endoscope inserted through a very small incision or through a body cavity to treat internal organs.
+Endoscopy is a group of minimally invasive procedures using an endoscope inserted through a very small incision or through a body cavity to treat internal organs.
 In addition to an attached video camera, the scope also has a channel through which tiny instruments can be inserted and used in the procedure, while the surgeon views the surgical site on a computer monitor.

-Benefits of Surgical Endoscopy
+Benefits of Endoscopy

 This minimally invasive technique allows surgeons to perform procedures that would otherwise require open surgery.
 It has a number of advantages, including: